 Employment Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) projects that the employment of probation officers and correctional treatment specialists will decrease by 1% from 2012 to 2022.
-According to BLS data from May of 2014, these professionals earned a median salary of $49,060 per year.
+The U.S. Bureau of Labor Statistics (BLS) projects that the employment of probation officers and correctional treatment specialists will increase by 4% from 2014 to 2024.
+According to BLS data from May of 2015, these professionals earned a median salary of $49,360 per year.